 - People, Culture and Organisational Development Committee receives assurance on delivery of the planning objectives under strategic objectives 1, 2 and 3. - Strategic Development and Operational Delivery Committee receives assurance on the delivery of strategic objectives 4 and 5.
-This Committee also holds the overarching responsibility for the development of our plan and assurance in its delivery - with a focus on financial performance and planning.
+This Committee also holds the overarching responsibility for the development of our plan and assurance in its delivery - Sustainable Resources Committee receives assurance on all planning objectives under strategic objective 6, with a focus on financial performance and planning.